massivedisaster/ADAL/CONTRIBUTING.md

 with ADAL.
 If not, see http://www.gnu.org/licenses/.
 ```

-See [Configuring file header](https://github.com/massivedisaster/ADAL/wiki#configuring-file-header) for more detail in how to configure Android Studio.
+See [Configuring file header](https://github.com/massivedisaster/ADAL/wiki#configuring-file-header) for more detail in how to configure Android Studio to use the header.

 DO and DON'Ts
 --------------------